DigitallyRefined/passkey-passwordless/README.md

 #### **\*** ⤵️ Other Chromium based browsers

-Different Chromium based browsers may have different WebAuthn implementation.
+Different Chromium based browsers may have different WebAuthn implementations.
 Some may have full support (such as Brave & Samsung Internet), partial or no support for WebAuthn.

-## Managing WebAuthn keys
+## Managing Passkeys

 ### Android